 California Driver Handbook - Occupant Protection

-- Children under 8 years old must be properly secured in a federally-approved child passenger restraint system.
+- Children under 8 years old, or who are less than 4 feet 9 inches tall, must be properly secured in a federally-approved child passenger restraint system.

 - Children under 8 years old may ride in the front seat of a vehicle in a federally-approved child passenger restraint system under the following instances: